sky-cake/ayase-quart/README.md

 Terminal A

 1. In a terminal, go to `~/ayase-quart/index_search/lnx/`
-   - If data was loaded into LNX before, delete the subdirectory `~/ayase-quart/index_search/lnx/data` LNX previously created.
 2. Review the configs in the file `~/ayase-quart/index_search/lnx/docker-compose.yml`
 3. Spin up LNX container with `sudo docker-compose up`
    - Later, you can run `sudo docker-compose up -d`, but first we need to confirm it's being populated with data